 If you really want to run surplus, or 5.56 ammo, you should pick up a 5.56 barrel.
 These are not known for their incredible accuracy, but they are durable.
 Again, purpose dictates your parts.
 A well made 5.56 NATO barrel will last a long time.

 The Russians began to question the 7.62 x 39 and switched to a lighter round: the 5.45 x XX.
 The rest of the world, though, wasn’t impressed.
 They stuck with the 7.62×39.

 Some of the big companies here in the states have tried to use the round in an AR platform.
 Rock River did an admiral job.
 CMMG.
 There are numerous boutique makers who have experimented with the platform.

-300 Blackout was developed to work in the AR platform.
+300 Blackout was developed to work on the AR platform.
 Again, it is a big bullet.
-Most of them, though, are dialed back to ensure that they stay subsonic.
+Most of them, though, is dialed back to ensure that they stay subsonic.
 This is, for many, the only choice for a silencer.

 The downside to 300 is the price.
 While the component parts have come down in price, the rounds themselves are still reasonably expensive.
 Since the 300 Blackout upper will work on a standard AR lower, many train with an identical 5.56 upper, and then fine-tune their skills with 300.

 While we’re on the common .30 cal rounds, we can throw in the .308 one more time.
 Most of the AR-10s in this group are larger than their AR-15 counterparts, but they function the same.
 The .308 is a favorite of those who want an endless supply of ammo.
 The platform actually deserves its own breakdown away from the AR-15 category.

 .308 not big enough for you?
 Do you want to create an even bigger hole in that hog?
 The .30-06 is a much less common option, as AR-15 calibers go, but they’re out there.
 Some see this as more of a novelty chambering, though the platform has devoted fans in areas where moose and bear pose real dangers.